choccolatte/DSA_and_ALGO/algo.md

 - here is a list of explanations to how a few of the table values are calculated.
 You can click the corresponding table cell to get a better understanding as you read -

 - Microscope, Capacity 1 kg:
     - for the first value alculated, it is checked whether the microscope can be put in the bag if the weight limit is 1kg.
-The microscope weighs 2kg, it is too heavy, and so the value 0 is just copied from the cell above.
+The microscope weighs 2kg, it is too heavy, and so the value 0 is just copied from the cell above which corresponds to having no items in the knapsack.
+Only considering the microscope for a bag with weight limit 1 kg, means we can't briung any items and we must leave empty handed with a total value of $0.

 - Microscope, Capacity 2 kg:
+    - For the second value calculated, we are able to fit the microscope in the bag for a weight limit of 2 kg, so we can bring it, and the total value in the bag is $300 (the value of the microscope).
+And for the higher knapsack capacities, only considering the microscope, means we can bring it, and so all other values in that row is $300.

 - Globe, Capacity 1kg:
+    - Considering the globe at 1kg and a knapsack capacity at 1 kg means that we can bring the globe, so the value is $200.
+The code finds the maximum between bringing the globe which gives us $200, and the previously calculated value at 1 kg capacity, which is $0, from the cell above.
+In this case, it is obvious that we should bring the globe because that is the only item with such a low weight, but in other cases the previously calculated value at the same capacity might be higher.

 - Globe, Capacity 2 kg:
+    - at capacity 2 kg, the code sees that the globe can fit, which gives us a value of $200, but then the microscope cannot fit.
+And adding the microscope for a capacity of 2 kg gives us a value of $300, which is higher, so taking the microscope (valuue from the cell above), is the choice to maximize knapsack value for this table cell.

 - Globe, Capacity 3 kg:
+    - Considering the globe with a capacity of 3kg, means that we can take the globe, but with the remaining capacity of 2kg we can also take the microscope.
+In this cell, taking both the globe and the microscope (as calculated on the previous line), so both items are taken and the cell value is 500.

+### Which Items Gives Us the Highest Value?